Duluth Works: Redevelopment

+In 1975, beginning with the open hearth building, U.S. Steel began to demolish many of the massive structures that dotted the 1600 acre site and began preparing the industrial park for future development.
 The City of Duluth purchased the 65 acre cement plant site for development through the Duluth Economic and Development Authority (DEDA).
 In April 2008, the Duluth-based photographic enhancement company, Ikonics, announced it would develop 40 acre on the property to build a warehouse and move its West Duluth headquarters operations to Morgan Park at the former Atlas Cement site.
 On February 5, 2009, the State of Minnesota awarded the Duluth Port Authority a $50,000 investigative grant to determine the feasibility of redeveloping 123 acre of the former steel plant site as a 35000 sqft warehouse and light industrial park for storage of energy creating windmills.